 - A. General procedure.
 A discretionary decision made by the Agency staff, Director, or Zoning Administrator may be appealed to the Planning Commission.
 A discretionary decision made by the Planning Commission may be appealed to the Board of Supervisors.
-However, the Director may refer an appeal directly to the Board of Supervisors if the application: - 1.
-Is consistent with the Countywide Plan, applicable Community Plan and Local Coastal Program, and the Single-family Residential Design Guidelines; - 2.
+However, the Director may refer an appeal directly to the Board of Supervisors if necessary to comply with State or Federal law or if the application: - 1.
+Is consistent with the Countywide Plan, applicable Community Plan and Local Coastal Program, and the Single-family or Multi-family Residential Design Guidelines, as applicable; - 2.
 Meets all legally-required findings in the Development Code; - 3.
 Would not raise substantial policy issues or result in community-wide impacts, including community character and traffic congestion; and - 4.
 Would not result in potentially-significant environmental impacts that would require preparation of an Environmental Impact Report pursuant to the California Environmental Quality Act. - B. Determinations and decisions that may be appealed.
 The following types of actions may be appealed: - 1.
-Official interpretations of the Development Code issued by the Director pursuant to section 22.02.030; - 2.
+Official interpretations of the Development Code issued by the Director pursuant to section 22.02.030: - 2.
 Any determination that a permit application or information submitted with the application is incomplete, in compliance with State law (Government Code Section 65943).
 Please refer to Section 22.40.050.B.
 (Initial Application Review-Processing of an Application) for further information; and

-3. Action to approve, approve with conditions, or deny any discretionary zoning or land use permit and/or determinations regarding compliance with the environmental review requirements, pursuant to the California Environmental Quality Act and the County Environmental Impact Review Guidelines, for such permits.
+Action to approve, approve with conditions, or deny any discretionary zoning or land use permit and/or determinations regarding compliance with the environmental review requirements, pursuant to the California Environmental Quality Act and the County Environmental Impact Review Guidelines, for such permits.